dpbmm/Python3_Environment/README.md

     exit

+at the command line.
 Note that this will leave the virtual machine running.
 To fully shut down the virtual machine, use

     sudo shutdown -h 0